Posted 30 December 2015 by Keith Osborne

 Help to Buy London, available in all Greater London boroughs, varies slightly from the national scheme to take into account the generally higher property prices in the capital.
 The buyer still needs to have a 5% deposit, but the equity loan provided is 40% of the property price, so the purchaser only needs to find a mortgage for the remaining 55%.

 As with the main Help to Buy scheme, a monthly interest charge will be liable for the loan amount after five years and the loan itself has to be paid off within 25 years.
 Many buyers who manage to purchase a property through Help to Buy often find their monthly mortgage payments are far less than they were previously paying for rented accommodation.

-If you're wondering what properties are eligible for Help to Buy London, you'll see a specific Help to Buy London logo next to listings.
-In order to find out more about Help to Buy London you can contact Aldwyck Housing Group who are the Help to Buy London agent appointed by the government.
+In order to find out more about Help to Buy London you can read our guide or contact Aldwyck Housing Group who are the Help to Buy London agent appointed by the government.

 Share to Buy

 London also has its own version of Shared Ownership called Share to Buy.
-To qualify, you must have an income of £90,000 or less, be unable to buy a home through the open market as well as not currently own a home or have owned a home at any time.
-Only certain properties are made available for Share to Buy and priority is given to service personnel who want to buy a home.
+To qualify, you must have a household income of £90,000 or less, be unable to afford a suitable home through the open market and not currently own a home.
 You can find a list of available properties on the First Steps website.